 A good way to use FAR Infrared, is to practice deep, conscious breathing whilst doing your sauna sessions.
 This will help to boost all the benefits you're already getting.
 You can then use the hot/cold therapy principle mentioned earlier too, and have a quick go in a cold shower after your sauna session, or even intermittently every 10-15 minutes as you please.

 Whilst this particular method of detoxing is very effective, it's also very expensive in a lot of cases to get your own FAR infrared sauna.
 At least, when compared to many of the other methods for activating and draining the lymphatic system, which are mostly free.
 That being said, if money is no object, there's some great products available, and it's an excellent addition to your detox routine.
+This particular FAR infrared sauna pictured here is the JNH Lifestyles, 2 Person – View it here on Amazon.

 Natural Clothing Materials